 An FHA loan is a mortgage that’s insured by the U.S. Department of Housing and Urban Development (HUD).
 While the HUD isn’t a down payment assistance program, it’s similar because it lowers the upfront costs of getting a mortgage.

 You may qualify for an FHA loan with a down payment as low as 3.5% if your credit score is 580 or higher.
-Or, you may be approved with a credit score as low as 500 if you can put down at least 10%.
+You may also be approved with a credit score as low as 500 if you can put down at least 10%.
 Some lenders set their own credit score requirements, though, so compare your offers.

 VA loans

-If you’re a service member, veteran, or surviving spouse, you may qualify for a VA loan.
+You may qualify for a VA loan if you’re a service member, veteran, or surviving spouse.
 These mortgages are backed by the U.S. Department of Veterans Affairs and have no down payment or mortgage insurance requirement.

 You’ll still need to pay closing costs plus a funding fee that’s equal to 1.4% to 3.6% of the loan amount, but you can choose to roll the fee into the home loan.